manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 ![Register Database with Listener](./images/register-db-with-listener.png " ") **Figure:** Register Database with Listener

-- The sections below explain how to modify listener configuration.
+- The following sections explain how to modify listener configuration.

 	## High-level steps to register database with listener

-	 1. Log into the database
+	 1. Log in to the database
 		 - `./sqlplus / as sysdba`
 	 1. Check the existing listener
 		 - `show parameter local_listener`